Drop bear

 The koala is the main inspiration for the myth of the drop bear.

 The drop bear (sometimes dropbear) is a hoax in contemporary Australian folklore featuring a predatory, carnivorous version of the koala.
 This imaginary animal is commonly spoken about in tall tales designed to scare tourists.
 While koalas are typically docile herbivores (and are not bears), drop bears are described as unusually large and vicious marsupials that inhabit treetops and attack unsuspecting people (or other prey) that walk beneath them by dropping onto their heads from above.

 Although the drop bear originated as a hoax, observers have noted its similarities to Thylacoleo, a hypercarnivorous marsupial from the Late Pleistocene.

 Origin

 The origin of the drop bear myth is unknown.
 It has been attributed to a sketch in The Paul Hogan Show in which koalas jump out of the trees and attack a man.
-However, others say it began as a scary story for children, or as a trick played on soldiers visiting Australia for training.
+Others say it began as a scary story for children, or as a trick played on soldiers visiting Australia for training.

 A 1967 article in Army, the Australian Army's newspaper, mentions "a dreaded Drop Bear", and a 1976 article about an army base refers to "the legends and stories of drop bears and hoop snakes that supposedly originated there".
 Other early appearances in print include a Royal Australian Navy News article in 1978 and a classified advertisement in the Canberra Times in 1982.